adambard/learnxinyminutes-docs/make.html.markdown

 %.png: %.svg
 	@echo this rule is chosen

-# however make will use the first pattern rule that can make the target
+# However make will use the first pattern rule that can make the target
 %.png: %.ps
 	@echo this rule is not chosen if %.svg and %.ps are both present

 # make already has some pattern rules built-in.
 For instance, it knows
 # how to turn *.c files into *.o files.

+# Older makefiles might use suffix rules instead of pattern rules
+.png.ps:
+    @echo this rule is similar to a pattern rule.

+# Tell make about the suffix rule
+.SUFFIXES: .png

 #-----------------------------------------------------------------------
 # Variables